 It was also one of the most active investigations I've been a part of, the ouija boards and table tipping especially.
 It's a shame we didn't manage to get anything from the session which was a bit more meaningful or could be corroborated after the event.

 For example, at one point during a vigil the question "how many people did you kill?" was asked and the glass slid across the ouija board to the number nine.
-No British serial killer has killed nine people, there are five who have killed more than nine, including Harold Shipman and Jack the Ripper.
-Infamous killers Fred and Rosemary West, who lived relatively near to the prison, are thought to have killed up to 12 people between them.
+No British serial killer has killed nine people, there are four who have killed more than nine, including Harold Shipman and the infamous killers Fred and Rosemary West, who lived relatively near to the prison and are thought to have killed up to 12 people between them.
 However there's nothing that links them to the prison, and the dates which came through on the ouija board don't add up.

 Over all though it was an excellent night.
 I really enjoyed it and would like to give a massive thanks to the MHE team for putting on the event and making it so much fun.